Pleased with yourself, little man?

 – Roy Batty to Rick Deckard, Blade Runner (1982, Ridley Scott)

-Due to recent heavy-handed bullyboy tactics, I’ve been back handed a ‘Digital Millennium Copyright Act’ (sounds serious and self-important) takedown notice from A Real Artist™ for using and remixing photographs found on Flickr – whose entirely free and public display arrived (imo, mmv) under Fair Use.
+I’m steaming.
+Due to recent heavy-handed bullyboy tactics, I’ve been back handed a ‘Digital Millennium Copyright Act’ (sounds serious and self-important) takedown notice from A Real Artist™ for remixing nothing-special photos found on Flickr – whose entirely free and public display arrived (imo, mmv) under Fair Use.
 Some notes arising:

-You thought someone’s art was cool enough to work with in the first place; you both display taste – how is that not a positive thing
+You thought someone’s art was cool enough to work with in the first place; you both display taste – how is that not a (at least vaguely) positive thing?

-No commercial profit was involved (other than ‘protecting one’s artistic investments’, perhaps) and full credit was given (btw “Credit where credit is due” smells like the perfumed Your-Dad’s language of artholes)
+No commercial profit was involved (other than ‘protecting one’s artistic investments’, perhaps) and full credit was given (btw “Credit where credit is due” too often smells like the perfumed Your-Dad’s language of artholes.)

-I still make zero money from / via art, and in fact run this site at a loss.
-I do this because I love art and playing with ideas.
+After several years, I still make precisely *sweet F.A.* money from / via art, and in fact run this site at a considerable loss.
+I plough through this shit because I secretly love art and enjoy playing with ideas.
 So thanks for the patience, spirit of generosity and understanding, DMCA piss weasels.
-Talk about a bizarre siege mentality – of swollen ego privilege expressing an inflated sense of ‘ownership’ over pixels in a certain formation!
+Talk about a bizarre siege mentality.. of swollen ego privilege expressing an inflated sense of ‘ownership’ over pixels temporarily gathering in a certain formation!

-To celebrate, here’s some Example Reference Links combined with an image: an explicit socio-political parody / cultural satire on the whole notion of Copyright And The Arts.
-Share and enjoy!
+To celebrate, here’s some Example Reference Links combined with an image – an explicit socio-political parody / cultural satire on the whole notion of Copyright And The Arts.
+Share and enjoy.
+(And BTW, FTG!)